DrakeDong0/DrakeDong0.github.io/README.md

-# A new website in the making...
+# Personal Website

-this is a new react/vite website I'm working on starting feburary 2024.
+This is a react/vite website I made in Feburary of 2024.

+The page is curently deployed using github pages here: https://drakedong0.github.io

 Code Credits